wiz0u/WTelegramClient/FAQ.md

 ﻿## FAQ

+Before asking questions, make sure to **[read through the ReadMe first](README.md)**, take a look at the [example programs](EXAMPLES.md) or [StackOverflow questions](https://stackoverflow.com/questions/tagged/wtelegramclient), and refer to the [API method list](https://corefork.telegram.org/methods) for the full range of Telegram services available in this library.

 <a name="remove-logs"></a>
 #### 1. How to remove the Console logs?

 Writing the library logs to the Console is the default behavior of the `WTelegram.Helpers.Log` delegate.
 You can change the delegate with the `+=` operator to **also** write them somewhere else, or with the `=` operator to prevent them from being printed to screen and instead write them somewhere (file, logger, ...).
-In any case, it is not recommended to totally ignore those logs because you wouldn't be able to analyze a problem after it happens.
+In any case, it is not recommended to totally ignore those logs because you wouldn't be able to diagnose a problem after it happens.

 Read the [example about logging settings](EXAMPLES.md#logging) for how to write logs to a file.